-Analysis: Grading the Seahawks at the midway point of the season
+We’re halfway through the NFL season!
+Bob Condotta dishes out Seahawks midterm grades, awards

 Most Read Sports Stories

-- Mariners finalizing a trade that would send catcher Mike Zunino, outfielder Guillermo Heredia to the Rays
+- Mariners finalize trade sending catcher Mike Zunino, outfielder Guillermo Heredia to the Rays

+- Pac-12 Bowl Projections: Why the Huskies, not Cougars, should be smelling Roses

 And Seattle is also eighth in the NFC playoff picture this week, generally given a 30-35 percent chance to make the postseason by the various analytic sites that present weekly odds.